7 Unusual Grand Cayman Attractions; a Travel Guide

 EAT: Sunshine Grill

-Relaxed, open-air restaurant by ocean’s edge, right by the Underground Mermaid Statue dive.
+Relaxed, open-air restaurant by the ocean’s edge, right by the Underground Mermaid Statue dive.
 Best Burgers, Fish Tacos, and Painkillers on the island.

 EAT: Vivine’s Kitchen